 The Premiere DePaul program is designed to provide new first-year DePaul students with a two day, immersion-like introduction to the university.
 The program includes topics regarding life on campus, how to navigate through various administrative offices, and most importantly the academic life of the student.
-Prior to attending a Premiere DePaul session, a student must complete a mathematics placement examination and a writing placement examination although the latter may be waived depending on standardized examination results (e.g., ACT or SAT exams).
-The results of the placement examinations are used during academic advising to start charting a course of study for the following autumn quarter.
+Prior to attending a Premiere DePaul session, a student must complete a mathematics placement examination and a writing self-assessment process.
+The mathematics placement and writing assessment results are used during academic advising to start charting a course of study for the following autumn quarter.